Developer

 Understanding the approach

-In this app, we are focusing on how to import data into Assets without being bound by the 25 second invocation time limit.
-To overcome this, the import job needs to be divided into smaller tasks that take less than 55 seconds to finish and we leverage the Forge events package to queue and execute these tasks.
+In this app, we are focusing on how to import data into Assets without being bound by the invocation time limit.
+To overcome this, the import job needs to be divided into smaller tasks that take less than the time limit to finish and we leverage the Forge events package to queue and execute these tasks.

 For example, if the third-party service contains 100 objects to be imported into Assets and the third-party API only returns a paginated response of 10 objects per read request, the Forge app in this tutorial will divide the import job into 10 tasks that will be handled by the Forge events package.
 Each of the tasks will: